elixir-bridge/elixir-bridge.github.io/04_Mix_Applications/15-plug-router.markdown

 end
 ```

-Thw `match/2` function will check against any of our HTTP requests to see which one matches.
+The `match/2` function will check against any of our HTTP requests to see which one matches.

 Then it calls the `:dispatch` plug which will execute the matched code.